sehee-lee/blog/content/blog/mac-tips/xcrun-error.md

 Due to Mac OS update, Xcode Command Line Tools issue is occurred.😢

 ### How to solve?
-Fortunately, you can solve this problem!!!😏<br>
+Fortunately, you can solve this problem easly!!!😏<br>
 1. Open <strong>Terminal App</strong>
 2. Type below command
 ~~~